fore5fire/devil/README.md

 internet.

 Instead, courier aims to be easily composable with other tools.
-If you'd like to extend the functionality of courier, you should write a tool that imports it as a rust library or runs it as a cli binary.
+If you'd like to extend the functionality of courier, you can write a tool that imports it as a rust library, build a server and provide importable step definitions for various features, or simply write a wrapper that execs the cli binary.

 That said, plugging courier functionality into other tools is great!
 Plugins for popular development and security research tools like VS Code, Vim, Burpsuite, and Caido are on the roadmap.
-If you'd like to see others then open an issue to discuss any functionality courier could add to support you.
+If you're interested in building plugins for other tools, open an issue to discuss any functionality courier could add to support you.

 ## Roadmap